How to Setup PureVPN on Router in 2021

 - Choose PureVPN in VPN Server

-- Select a desired protocol in VPN Protocol
+- Select the desired protocol in VPN Protocol

 - Choose a preferred server location in the Country and City drop-down menu